 The two sites I tested above where accurate compared to some of the others, the SEO Webpage Analyzer gave the home page a score of 38 (presumably out of 100), said it couldn’t check PageRank (Google stopped PR checks years ago) and reported the page had 0 internal links and 82 external (totally wrong).

 The SEO analysis tools I tested are not particularly useful in my expert opinion.
-My first stop is always the Free Google PageSpeed Insights Tool, it lists some things that are actually wrong and should be fixed.
+My first stop is always the Free Google PageSpeed Insights Tool and Google LightHouse Audits Tool: they lists some things that are actually wrong and should be fixed.

 David Law : Freelance SEO Consultant